Tim Hammett (l) and Officer Cory Fitch(r) at the SCNA Annual Meeting.

 Do you know that one of the best ways to keep a neighborhood safe is by getting to know your neighbors?
-With National Night Out (annually on the first Tuesday night of August) right around the corner, if you’ve been thinking about having a block club party, it’s not too late to register your party and to apply for a block event closure permit if needed.
-First Deadline is July 18th, 2017 for closing street permits.
+With National Night Out (annually on the first Tuesday night of August) right around the corner check out the information on how to get started!

 If you haven’t had a block club party on your block or need help getting started, contact SCNA at mpls.scna@gmail, 612-597-9464 or Facebook us a message!
 We can help!